-Cheap spice racks can easily be repurposed as a clever bathroom storage idea.
+Cheap spice racks can easily be repurposed as clever DIY bathroom storage ideas.
 Our first idea is to attach spice to the inside of existing doors.
 This works superbly if you have deep cabinets or don’t mind trimming existing shelves.

 #5 Another spicy hack

 If you don’t have a medicine cabinet, then adding a few single tier spice racks up a wall is a stylish solution.
 You can easily create your own or buy something like the Belle Vous 4 pack of single tiers (£25 on Amazon).

 Like the dead space above the door, you can better use the space above the toilet.
 There are a few options available including building a cupboard.
 Instead consider adding two or three floating shelves.
 Create a seamless look by painting them to match the tiles or background.

 #7 Frame it